argilla-io/distilabel/docs/sections/papers/deita.md

 Provide three recommendations for maintaining well-being, ensuring one focuses on mental health.
 ```

-# 3. EVOL-QUALITY: Quality Evaluation
+## EVOL-QUALITY: Quality Evaluation

 Now that we have scored the *complexity* of the instructions, we will focus on the *quality* of the responses.
 Similar to *EVOL COMPLEXITY*, the authors introduced *EVOL QUALITY, a method* based on LLMs, instead of humans, to automatically score the quality of the response.

-From an instruction-response pair, *(I, R)*, the goal is to make the response evolve into a more helpful and relevant response.
+From an instruction-response pair, $(I, R)$, the goal is to make the response evolve into a more helpful and relevant response.
 The key difference is that we need to also provide the first instruction to guide evolution.
-Let\'s take back our example from [GPT-4-LLM](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM).
+Let's take back our example from [GPT-4-LLM](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM).

-Here we have the response *response\_0* and its initial instruction *instruction\_0*:
+Here we have the response $response_0$ and its initial instruction $instruction_0$:

 ```python
 instruction_0 = "Give three tips for staying healthy."